-A calendar year deductible is the amount of expense you must incur in each calendar year for covered services and supplies before this plan provides certain benefits.
+A calendar year deductible is the amount of expense you must incur in each calendar year for covered services and supplies before this plan provides benefits.
 The amount credited toward the calendar year deductible for any covered service or supply won't exceed the allowed amount (please see the Allowed Amount subsection below in this booklet).

 While some benefits have dollar maximums, others have different kinds of maximums, such as a maximum number of visits or days of care that can be covered.
-We don't count allowed amounts that apply to your individual in-network or out-of-network calendar year deductibles toward dollar benefit maximums.
-But if you receive services or supplies covered by a benefit that has any other kind of maximum, we do count the services or supplies that apply to either of your individual calendar year deductibles toward that maximum.
+We don't count allowed amounts that apply to your innetwork or out-of-network calendar year deductibles toward dollar benefit maximums.
+But if you receive services or supplies covered by a benefit that has any other kind of maximum, we do count the services or supplies that apply to your calendar year deductible toward that maximum.